garythornton/portfolio/about.md

 <P style="font-size:.75rem;color:gray;margin-bottom:.05rem;margin-top:1.3rem;">2016 to date</P>
 **User Experience Architect, IBM App Connect and Integration Portfolio**
 I am currently responsible for the user experience architecture and design for [IBM App Connect](/_posts/2019-10-10-IBMAppConnect.md).
 I work closely with the other members of the design team, offering managers and architects to design the award-winning experience.
 I also work on projects across the [IBM Integration portfolio](/_posts/2019-09-10-cloudintegration.md).

+<P style="font-size:.75rem;color:gray;margin-bottom:.05rem;margin-top:1.3rem;">2016 – Dec 2024</P>
+**User Experience Architect, IBM App Connect and Integration Portfolio**
+Responsible for the user experience architecture and design for IBM App Connect Enterprise.
+IBM App Connect Enterprise is a powerful platform for easily connecting apps, integrating data, building APIs and acting on events.
+Partnered with Product Managers, Architects, technical leads and other designers to design award-winning experiences using Enterprise Design Thinking.
+Worked on numerous projects across the IBM Integration and Automation Portfolio.
+• Responsible for the App Connect UX architecture and led the design of many ‘Hills’ and capabilities.
+• Led the design of the App Connect Designer flow editor that can be used by personas covering a broad spectrum of technical abilities and scenarios, ranging from business users who want to quickly automate repetitive tasks, through to integration specialists who want to keep mission critical applications in sync.
+• In 2017 IBM App Connect won a Spark award for ‘Experience Design’, and in 2018 won the iF design award.
+• Designed several AI-powered features for App Connect Designer including Mapping Assist and Data Assist, which assist users with mapping and transforming data between apps.
+Awarded multiple Outstanding Technical Achievement Awards (corporate-level awards).

 <P style="font-size:.75rem;color:gray;margin-bottom:.05rem;">2014 to 2016</P>
 **Design Lead, IBM DataPower Gateways**